Tongan Skier Finishes Strong In Olympics After Just 12 Weeks Of Training In Snow

 Pita Taufatofua, who lit the Internet on fire with his coconut-oiled, shirtless walk as Tonga's flag-bearer during the Pyeongchang Winter Olympics opening ceremony, had two goals for his cross-country skiing event on Friday.

-They were not lofty – but that makes sense for a man who has only tried skiing on snow for three months.
+They were not lofty — but that makes sense for a man who has tried skiing on snow for only three months.

 "First step, finish before they turn the lights off," the 34-year-old told reporters.
 "Don't ski into a tree, that's No. 2."

-He met both goals – and actually beat four other competitors — in the 15km cross country skiing event.
+He met both goals — and actually beat four other competitors — in the 15km cross-country skiing event.

-Taufatofua competed in taekwando in 2016's Rio Olympics, and was similarly a crowd favorite when he appeared shirtless at that opening ceremony.
-He's the first athlete from Tonga to compete in both the Summer and Winter Olympics.
+Taufatofua competed in taekwando at 2016's Rio Olympics and was similarly a crowd favorite when he appeared shirtless at that opening ceremony.
+He is the first athlete from Tonga to compete in both the Summer and Winter Olympics.
 The Pacific island nation, located near Fiji and American Samoa, has a population of about 106,000.

 In a promotional video set to a score of sweeping music, Taufatofua gives a sense of what a long shot it was for him to qualify in cross-country skiing at all.